ComplianceAsCode/content/docs/templates/template_reference.md

 -   Languages: Bash, OVAL

 #### grub2_bootloader_argument
--   Checks kernel command line arguments in GRUB 2 configuration.
+-   Ensures that a kernel command line argument is present in GRUB 2 configuration.

 -   Parameters: